shauryashivam/Pattern-Recognition-Assignment/README.md

 ![Python](https://img.shields.io/badge/-Python-05122A?style=flat&logo=python)&nbsp;

-1. Open code file in google colab.
+1. Open code file in Google Colab.
 2. Click on Change runtime tab and select GPU as hardware accelerator.
 3. Click on run all .